penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08-extend-tools-with-code.md

    ![Screenshot shows designer with conversational agent workflow.](media/08-extend-tools-with-code/convo_python1.png)

 1. On the designer, select the agent action.
 Rename the agent: **Document analysis agent**.
-Next enter the System Instructions
+Next enter the System Instructions, then click **Save** to save your workflow changes.

 ```
 You are a helpful document analysis agent.
 When a question is asked, follow these steps in order: